Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 A few days before your flight, gradually modify your bedtime and wake-up time to get closer to the time zone of your destination.

-🔹 East destination ➡️ go to bed and wake up earlier.
+🔹 Destination to the east ➡️ go to bed and wake up earlier.

-🔹 West destination ➡️ go to bed and wake up later.
+🔹 Destination to the west ➡️ go to bed and wake up later.

 2️⃣ Choose the right flight ✈️

-Prefer a flight arriving in the late afternoon or evening to adapt more easily to the new rhythm.
-If possible, avoid long layovers that increase fatigue.
+Prefer a flight arriving in the late afternoon or evening to easier adapt to the new rhythm.
+If possible, avoid overly long layovers that make you more tired.

 3️⃣ Avoid caffeine and alcohol ☕🚫🍷

-These stimulants can disrupt your sleep on the flight.
-Opt for water to stay hydrated and facilitate your adaptation.
+These stimulants can disrupt your sleep while flying.
+Opt for water to stay hydrated and facilitate your adjustment.

 ✈️ During the flight: adopt good habits

-1️⃣ Set your watch to local time ⏳
+1️⃣ Set your watch to the local time

 As soon as you board, mentally adjust your internal clock according to your destination.

-The cabin air is very dry and contributes to fatigue.
+The air in the cabin is very dry and can increase fatigue.
 Drink water regularly to limit the effects of jet lag.

 3️⃣ Expose yourself to or protect yourself from light ☀️😎

-🔹 Traveling east?
+🔹 Traveling to the east?
 Avoid light during the flight and sleep as much as possible.

-🔹 Traveling west?
+🔹 Traveling to the west?
 Stay exposed to light to delay your sleep.

 4️⃣ Stretch and move 🚶♂️